matthaaa/songbird/README.md

 - [ ] Action to select and save sounds from keyboard to timeline
 - [ ] User flow for selecting and submitting next note
 - [ ] Algorithm for determining next note based on current notes / previous notes
-- [ ] Actions to play, pause, reset timeline
+- [ ] Actions to play and reset timeline

-Additional features:
+Bonus features / In progress:
 - [ ] Tempo adjustment
 - [ ] Key transposing
 - [ ] Pairing melody with chords